otv1/GoogleTasks-AbstractSpoon-ToDoList/README.md

 For many years, I have used the free and nicely made AbstractSpoon ToDoList for my PC related tasks and the nice and free GoTasks for IPhone.
 Then I wanted a synchronization between these two favorite apps, so I could use both of the apps in one solution.
 I did not found any ready-made synchronization solution, so I made one myself.

 ### AbstractSpoon
 AbstractSpoon is a open source task outliner application for Windows.
 It is free, but very powerful and rich on functions.
 The best task application I have used for Windows.
+The file format is XML.

 ### Google Tasks and Google Tasks API
 Google Tasks is a simple task outliner inside Gmail, with due date and notes.
 Google has a nicely done and stable API wich makes it a nice place to store your tasks in the Cloud.